alilajevardi/Realtime-Visualizer/README.md

 * Interatomic potential: Lennard_jones, Morse, Sutton_Chen, Tersoff_Bernner
 * Intial values

-The vsulising can be run in either of realtime mode and retained mode.
+The visualization can be set in either of realtime mode or retained mode.

 # Molecular Simulation via FORTRAN